magdalenarussell/dotfiles/NOTES.md

 ### Clipboard syncing over ssh or mosh or whatever using OSC 52 (preferred now):

+#### Idea:
+This is a way to update your local clipboard on copy in a terminal, even when copying in a tmux session on a remote server to which you're connected using mosh/ssh.
+There is no syncronization in the other direction, but it's unnecessary, as you can use the native paste of your local machine to access the copied text in any context.

+This works because the shell can modify the local clipboard via escape sequences.
+Tmux can send these escape sequences on copy, as can vim via the vim-oscyank plugin.
+Since they're just escape sequences, they modify your local clipboard even if they're being sent from a machine that you're connected to via ssh, mosh, or ssh twice, or mosh then ssh, etc.

-Requires:
+#### Requires:
 * mosh 1.4.0
 * tmux >=3.3 (if using with mosh, otherwise version doesn't matter)
 * [vim-oscyank](https://github.com/ojroques/vim-oscyank)
 * a local terminal that supports OSC 52 copy e.g. iTerm 2, with the modify local clipboard setting turned on in preferences

-Idea: the shell can modify the local clipboard via escape sequences.
-Tmux can send these escape sequences on copy, as can vim via the vim-oscyank plugin.
-Since they're just escape sequences, they modify your local clipboard even if they're being sent from a machine that you're connected to via ssh, mosh, or ssh twice, or mosh then ssh, etc.

 You can test that your terminal supports OSC 52 copy by running